Kit Harington Tells ‘Game Of Thrones’ Critics To ‘Go F*** Themselves’

 — Kit Harington Online (@kitharingtoncom) April 15, 2019

-TV critics, and other entertainment journalists, have probably devoted more attention to Game of Thrones in the last decade than another media property, with the possible exceptions of Star Wars and the Marvel Cinematic Universe.
-And a lot of the writers who have spent hours writing super-dense recaps of Game of Thrones episodes, it’s fair to see, have worked very hard as well.
+TV critics and other entertainment journalists have probably devoted more attention to Game of Thrones in the last decade than any other media property, with the possible exceptions of Star Wars and the Marvel Cinematic Universe.
+And a lot of the writers who have spent hours writing super-dense recaps of Game of Thrones episodes, it’s fair to say have worked very hard as well.

 Let’s not forget, as well, that a whole lot of entertainment journalists spent a year playing along with the fiction that Jon Snow was “dead,” and that Harington was no longer on the show.